graphql/graphql-wg/agendas/2024/12-Dec/05-wg-primary.md

   - [RFC](https://github.com/graphql/graphql-spec/pull/1056) - promote to RFC2?
 Merge as an editorial fix?
 1. Be explicit about list coercion (15m, Benjie)
   - [RFC](https://github.com/graphql/graphql-spec/pull/1058) - promote to RFC2?
 Merge as an editorial fix?
+1. GraphQL-JS maintenance (10m, Jovi)
+  - What are our expectations of GraphQL.JS (frequency of publishing, docs, ...)
+  - Who has access to Netlify and how can we disconnect it
+  - Can we move the domain so it points at Vercel
+  - When do we want v17
+  - Should we start EOL'ing releases